Breaking down the utility charges on your residential bill

 These Prices to Compare do not include the Purchased Electricity Adjustment, which is a component of ComEd's Electric Supply Charges.

-It is expected that the Purchased Electricity Adjustment for the period until May 2014 will be a charge
+It is expected that the Purchased Electricity Adjustment for the period until May 2014 will be a charge (rather than a credit) for most months.

-of 0.5 cents per kWh.
 Please see the Section on Electric Supply below for a further description of

 the Purchased Electricity Adjustment.